-Students found responsible for possessing or using controlled drugs are liable to one or more of the penalties listed on pages 62-63, including mandatory counseling.
+Students found responsible for possessing or using controlled drugs are liable to one or more of the penalties listed on pages 57-58, including mandatory counseling.
 In some cases, a statement of physical and emotional fitness will be required from a competent authority as determined by the College before a student in violation of the controlled drug policy will be allowed to continue his/her enrollment in the College.

 Students who are found responsible of buying, selling, manufacturing, and/or distributing controlled drugs or substances will be dismissed from the College.
-The dismissal cannot be appealed.
+In cases of clear and convincing evidence, as determined by the College, dismissal will be immediate and cannot be appealed.
 Note: Distribution means providing for the use of another person or persons.